plenoptic-org/plenoptic/docs/tutorials/applications/Demo_Eigendistortion.md

 ### Front-end model: eigendistortion display

-Once synthesized, we can plot the distortion on the image using [`display_eigendistortion_all`](plenoptic.synthesize.eigendistortion.display_eigendistortion_all).
+Once synthesized, we can plot the distortion on the image using {func}`display_eigendistortion_all <plenoptic.synthesize.eigendistortion.display_eigendistortion_all>`.
 Feel free to adjust the constant `alpha` that scales the amount of each distortion on the image.

 ```{code-cell} ipython3
 po.synth.eigendistortion.display_eigendistortion_all(eigendist_f, [0, -1], alpha=3, suptitle="OnOff", zoom=zoom);